volkar/docker-symfony-sonata-i18n-vite-vue-ts/README.md

 ```
 11. Open `http://localhost` in your browser.

-Administrator account created by fixtures (for EasyAdmin access):
+Administrator account created by fixtures (for SonataAdmin access):
 - login: **admin@admin.com**
 - pass: **admin**